PatrykJanas27/PatrykJanas27/README.md

 - 👀 I'm a computer science student
 - 🌱 I’m currently making projects with Java and Spring Framework
 - 💞️ I’m looking to collaborate on Java projects as a Java backend developer
+### About me
+Java Web Developer with 2 years of experience in Java and Spring Framework.
+Currently a third-year student of Computer Science in Engineering.
+Passionate about building web applications.
+More about me on my [LinkedIn](https://www.linkedin.com/in/patryk-janas-5b4b3b1b3/).
 ### My linkedin
 >https://www.linkedin.com/in/patrykjanas27/